 In 1960, the owner, had finally had enough, and he decided to have the Porsche shipped back home to California for a permanent retirement.
 The car was loaded into a boxcar in Florida, the door carefully sealed.
 When the train arrived in LA, the seal on the boxcar door was still intact...yet the Porsche was missing!

 Despite the efforts of detectives, the car has never been located.
 Maybe it returned to the hell from whence it came.
 Or, could it be in some secret place today...still killing and wounding, and spreading bad luck to all those who encounter it?

-A lot of people would swear that there wasn't a curse at all, but that there was a malevolent spirit in that Porsche--a spirit that had been there all along.
-Or the car itself might have been evil, similarly to the Chrysler Fury in Stephen King's Christine.
+Many swear that there was never a curse, but that a malevolent spirit possessed that Porsche--had been there all along.
+Or the car itself was evil, similarly to the Chrysler Fury in Stephen King's Christine.

 Dean supposedly became interested in the occult when he dated Maila Nurmi, an actress who starred in Vampira.
 Because Dean was afraid that the affair could negatively affect his career, he publicly denied any romantic involvement with Nurmi.
 In fact, he told gossip columnist Hedda Hoppe that he'd never dated Nurmi.

-Rumor has it that Nurmi didn't take this public spurning well, and as a result, she supposedly cast a black magic spell on Dean.
+Rumor has it that Nurmi didn't take this public spurning kindly, and, as a result, she supposedly cast a black magic spell on Dean.

 Or was one of the other witches he met responsible?

 Whatever killed James Dean, his life and his death is something

 that the world will never forget.
 Andy Warhol said it best in Interview Magazine: "He's not our hero because he was perfect, but because he perfectly represented the damaged, but beautiful soul of his time."

 Whatever the source of his appeal, the Dean mania continues and thousands of